By 10 min read Last Updated: 18. March 2025

 How does an electronic invoice work?

 Electronic invoicing makes the entire invoicing process easier and faster.
 It starts with you creating the invoice in a digital invoicing system.
-You enter all the necessary information and the system generates an electronic invoice that is sent directly to the recipient's email or billing system.
+Here you enter all the necessary information and the system generates an electronic invoice that is sent directly to the recipient's e-mail or invoicing system.

 When the recipient receives the invoice, they can easily import it into their own system, ensuring fast and error-free processing.
-Everything is done digitally, which means you avoid paperwork and mail handling.
-The system keeps track of all your invoices so you always have an overview of which ones have been paid and which ones are still outstanding.
+Everything is done digitally, which means you get rid of paperwork and mail handling.
+The system keeps track of all your invoices, so you always have an overview of which have been paid and which are still outstanding.

-Using electronic invoicing saves you both time and money, while providing a more efficient and transparent invoicing process.
-It's a smart way to keep track of your finances and ensure everything runs smoothly.
+By using electronic invoicing, you save both time and money, while also having a more efficient and transparent invoicing process.
+It's a smart way to keep track of finances and ensure everything runs smoothly.

-Electronic invoicing represents a modern and efficient approach to the invoicing process that offers a number of benefits for both businesses and customers.
+Electronic invoicing represents a modern and efficient approach to the invoicing process, which entails a number of advantages for both companies and customers.

-Here are the main benefits of electronic invoicing:
+Here are the primary benefits of electronic invoicing:

-- Faster and more efficient processing - Electronic invoices can be sent and received instantly, saving time and reducing the risk of payment delays.
+1. Faster and more effective treatment – Electronic invoices can be sent and received instantly, which saves time and reduces the risk of delays in payments.

-- Error-free data - Automating the invoicing process also eliminates the need for manual data entry, as invoices can be automatically integrated into the company's financial system.
+2. Error-free data – The automation of the invoicing process also eliminates the need for manual data entry, as the invoices can be automatically integrated into the company's financial system.
 This reduces the risk of errors and incorrect information.

-- Direct and secure communication - Electronic invoicing increases trust between businesses and their partners as it greatly reduces the risk of lost or misdelivered invoices.
-Security measures, such as encryption, protect confidential information during transmission.
+3. Direct and secure communication – Electronic invoicing increases trust between companies and their partners, as it greatly reduces the risk of lost or incorrectly delivered invoices.
+Security measures, such as encryption, protect confidential information during transfer.

-- Automatic bookkeeping - Electronic invoices can be easily integrated into your company's financial system, which means less manual data entry and less risk of errors.
+4. Automatic bookkeeping – Electronic invoices can be easily integrated into the company's financial system, which means less manual data entry and less risk of errors.
 This saves you time and money.

-- Sustainability and environmental friendliness - Electronic invoices contribute to a more sustainable and environmentally friendly approach.
-By avoiding the use of paper and transporting documents by post, the company's carbon footprint is reduced.
+5. Sustainability and environmental friendliness – Electronic invoices contribute to a more sustainable and environmentally friendly approach.
+By avoiding paper consumption and the transport of documents by post, the company's CO2 footprint is reduced.

-- Traceability - Electronic invoices provide a transparent and documented record of transactions, which is useful in the audit process.
+6. Traceability – Electronic invoices provide a transparent and documented overview of transactions, which is useful in the audit process.

-- Easy organization and storage - Electronic invoices can be stored electronically and searched for quickly and easily, making it simple and functional to store and find important documents while saving time and resources.
+7. Easy organization and storage - Electronic invoices can be saved electronically and you can search for them quickly and easily, which makes it easy and functional to store and find important documents, while also saving time and resources.

-Overall, electronic invoicing enables a more efficient, accurate, environmentally friendly and economically sound approach to the invoicing process, allowing both businesses and individuals to enjoy its many benefits.
+Overall, electronic invoicing enables a more efficient, accurate, environmentally friendly and financially sound approach to the invoicing process, allowing both businesses and individuals to enjoy the many benefits.

 Freelance with Factofly

-Use Factofly to invoice and get paid without having your own VAT number or registered company.
-We take care of all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own CVR number or registered company.
+We handle all the boring stuff, so you can spend your time where it's the most fun.

-Electronic invoicing is an efficient way to save time and resources in your business.
+Electronic invoicing is an effective way to save time and resources in your company.
 Here are the key elements that explain how:

-- Instant delivery - Electronic invoices are sent instantly, significantly reducing processing time.
-Simply faster payments and improved service to your customers.
+• Immediate delivery – Electronic invoices are sent immediately, which significantly reduces the processing time.
+It simply goes faster with payments and an improved service for your customers.

-- Effective follow-up - With e-invoicing, you can easily send digital reminders and reminders.
-This makes following up on unpaid invoices more efficient and enables you to get your money back faster.
+• Effective follow-up – With e-invoicing, you can easily send digital reminders and reminders.
+This makes the follow-up of unpaid bills more efficient and enables you to get your money home in a faster way.

-You can read more about the benefits of electronic invoicing here.
+You can read more about the advantages of electronic invoicing here.

 How do you create an electronic invoice?

-Creating an electronic invoice is simple and can be done in just a few steps.
-First of all, you need to choose a reliable invoicing software that supports electronic invoicing.
-Once you've chosen your software, create a new invoice by entering all the necessary information, such as the recipient's name, address, invoice date, due date, and a description of the goods or services provided.
+Creating an electronic invoice is simple and can be done in a few steps.
+First of all, choose a reliable invoicing software that supports electronic invoicing.
+Once you have selected your software, you create a new invoice by entering all necessary information, such as the recipient's name, address, invoice date, due date, and a description of the goods or services provided.

 Requirements for an electronic invoice